King and Prince of Wales greet mourners in queue for Queen’s lying in state

 Charles left before William, both of them in cars surrounded by police vehicles.

-Meanwhile, the queue for the lying in state began to grow in Southwark Park, with a steady stream of mourners continuing to join the end of the line.
+The queue for the lying in state began to grow in Southwark Park, with a steady stream continuing to join the end of the line

-The sign at the mouth of the queue told mourners it will be a 14-hour wait minimum, which was generally greeted by relief by well-wishers, with one group cheering as they walked past.

-It came after the King thanked emergency service staff for their work during the mourning period.
+The King has also thanked emergency service staff for their work during the mourning period.

 Charles met London’s Metropolitan Police Commissioner Sir Mark Rowley and was briefed by Deputy Assistant Commissioner Jane Connors and Commander Karen Findlay, who are leading police operations around London ahead of and during the funeral of the Queen.